Stably slice disks of links: Stabilization and the --genus 4-genus

 We argue that $a_i \cdot b_j=\delta_{ij}$ and $a_i \cdot \Sigma'=0$.
 Note that $D_i^2$ meets $\lbrace \pt_i \rbrace \times S^2_i$ in a single point, namely $( \{ \pt_i \}, -t_{C_i})$ and so indeed $a_i \cdot b_j=\delta_{ij}$.
 To compute the intersection~$a_i \cdot \Sigma'$, note that $\Sigma'$ is disjoint from $D^2_i$, and so $a_i \cdot \Sigma' = C \cdot \Sigma'$.
 Since~$C$ is a cap, it intersects $\Sigma$ zero algebraically, we get

 As we have seen above, these equalities and~\eqref{eq:IntersectLinIndep} are enough to show that $\Sigma'$ is nullhomologous.
-We have therefore constructed our nullhomologous slice disc for~$K$ in $D^4 \csum g S^2 \times S^2$, concluding the proof of the theorem. \end{proof}
+We have therefore constructed our nullhomologous slice disk for~$K$ in $D^4 \csum g S^2 \times S^2$, concluding the proof of the theorem. \end{proof}